Review Our FAQs

 Checkbook Tools

 Sign your name the same way it’s written on the front of the check.
 Only sign it when you’re ready to cash it or deposit the money into your account.
-Once the check is signed on the back (endorsed), someone else could get your money if you lose the check. - Special Endorsement
+Once the check is signed on the back (endorsed), someone else could get your money if you lose the check. check

 Do this when you want to give someone else the money.
 Write “Pay to the order of” and that person’s name below it.
 Then sign your name underneath.
-Now only that person can cash the check. - Restrictive Endorsement
+Now only that person can cash the check. check

 check amount.